GhoulURG/GhoulURGAssignment2/README.md

 This project follows a professional Git workflow:

-1. Create a feature branch for your changes
+1. Create a feature branch for your changes!
-2. Make your modifications
+2. Make your modifications!
-3. Test your changes locally
+3. Test your changes locally!
-4. Commit with descriptive messages
+4. Commit with descriptive messages!
-5. Push to GitHub and create a pull request
+5. Push to GitHub and create a pull request!

 ## Deployment